Quantifying the unextendibility of entanglement: Applications for secret key and entanglement distillation

 \begin{theorem} For a bipartite state $\rho_{AB}$, the overhead of distilling $k$ private bits from $\rho_{AB}$ is bounded from below by

 where the relative-entropy-induced unextendible entanglement is given in Definition~\ref{def:rel-unextendible}. \end{theorem}

-\begin{proof} We first show that an arbitrary generalized unextendible entanglement $\mathbf{E}^{u}$, which satisfies selective two-extendible monotonicity, normalization, and subadditivity, serves as a lower bound on the overhead.
-Let us suppose that the selective two-extendible operation $\Lambda$ outputs $\gamma^k_{ABA'B'}$ from $\rho_{AB}^{\ox n}$ with probability $p$.
-Without loss of generality, we can assume that

-where $\tau$ is some bipartite state and $X_B$ is a flag system indicating whether the conversion is successful.
-We have

-where the first inequality follows from subadditivity, the second inequality follows from selective two-extendible monotonicity, and the last inequality follows from Corollary~\ref{cor:lower-bnd-unext-alpha-private}.
-Since $n$ and $p$ are arbitrary, we conclude that the following bound holds for every integer $n \geq 1$ and $p\in(0,1]$:

-As the relative-entropy-induced unextendible entanglement $E^{u}(\rho_{AB})$ satisfies all of these required properties, we conclude the lower bound in \eqref{eq:lower-bound-private}. \end{proof} \begin{remark} In Theorem~\ref{prop:strong-2-ext-mono} and Proposition~\ref{prop:subadditivity}, we have proved that the $\alpha$-Petz unextendible entanglement for $\alpha\in[1,2]$, the $\alpha$-sandwiched unextendible entanglement for $\alpha\in[1,\infty]$, and the $\alpha$-geometric unextendible entanglement for $\alpha\in[1,2]$ satisfy selective two-extendible monotonicity and subadditivity, respectively.
+In Theorem~\ref{thm:strong-2-ext-mono} and Proposition~\ref{prop:subadditivity}, we proved that the $\alpha$-Petz unextendible entanglement for $\alpha\in[1,2]$, the $\alpha$-sandwiched unextendible entanglement for $\alpha\in[1,\infty]$, and the $\alpha$-geometric unextendible entanglement for $\alpha\in[1,2]$ satisfy selective two-extendible monotonicity and subadditivity, respectively.
 That is to say, all these entanglement measures can be used as lower bounds in~\eqref{eq:lower-bound-private}.
 Since these divergences are monotonically increasing in $\alpha$~\cite{tomamichel2015quantum} and $D(\omega\Vert\tau)\leq\widehat{D}(\omega\Vert\tau)$~\cite{hiai1991}, $E^{u}(\rho_{AB})$ is the smallest unextendible entanglement measure among these choices and yields the tightest lower bound.
-What is more, the authors of~\cite{fawzi2019semidefinite} proposed a method to accurately approximate the quantum relative entropy via semidefinite programming.
-This enables us to estimate the lower bound using available semidefinite programming solvers. \end{remark}
+Furthermore, the authors of~\cite{fawzi2019semidefinite} proposed a method to accurately approximate the quantum relative entropy via semidefinite programming.
+This enables us to estimate the lower bound using available semidefinite programming solvers.
+See also \cite{Fawzi_2018} in this context.